nest/nest-simulator/doc/htmldoc/developer_space/guidelines/coding_guidelines_check.rst

    the code.
 If code is reformatted, it will show up in your unstaged changes.
 Stage them and recommit to successfully commit your code.

-Besides the automatic git commit hook, files can be formatted manually using `pre-commit`: `pre-commit run --all-files` formats all files, and `pre-commit run --files file1.cpp file2.cpp` formats only the specified files.
+Besides the automatic git commit hook, files can be formatted manually using `pre-commit`:

+* ``pre-commit run --all-files`` formats all files and
+* ``pre-commit run --files file1.cpp file2.cpp`` formats only the specified files.

 Black
 ~~~~~